Welfare in Canada

 About Welfare in Canada

-Welfare in Canada is a series that presents the welfare incomes of four example households living on social assistance in a given year.
+Welfare in Canada is a series that presents the total incomes of four example households who qualify for social assistance benefits in each of Canada’s provinces and territories in a given year.

 This resource is not intended to help individuals identify what government transfers they could receive.
 Individuals seeking advice on their eligibility for welfare or financial assistance should contact their local social assistance provider (their province, territory or municipality).

-Welfare income refers to a household’s total income from all government transfers, and not just social assistance payments.
-Individuals and families who are in receipt of basic rates of social assistance will also be eligible for financial support through tax credits, child benefits for households with children, and, where applicable, additional social assistance payments that are automatic and recurring (for example, an annual back-to-school allowance).
+Welfare income refers to the total income that these households receive from all government transfers.
+Individuals and families who receive basic social assistance benefits will also be eligible for financial support through refundable tax credits, child benefits for households with children, and, where applicable, additional social assistance payments.
 Together these form the total welfare income of a household.
-The value varies in every province and territory because each jurisdiction has distinct social assistance programs.
+The value varies in every province and territory because each jurisdiction has distinct social assistance programs, and because each has its own refundable tax credit and benefit programs.

 The report looks at: